icebert04/icebert04.github.io/_posts/2020-3-23-let's-flee-when-we're-free.md

 That is my plan when I get out of this dark cave.
 Launch the new and improved **"Friendillion 2.0"** and be more assertive to be an instrument that will move people's hearts and improve people's lives.

 I'm am conceptualizing as we speak.
 Making a concrete plan on where to concentrate on first.
 Doing long hours of research and contemplating my course of action.
 This long period of isolation will produce me a stunning Formula 1 race car engine that can reach the distance and rack up more checkered flags.
-It will be one of my "Mission in Life".
+It will be one of my **"Mission in Life"**.

 I believe you too should create your "Mission in Life".
 You should think now.
 You have a good chance to make your life even better than before.